buzzm/WebF3/README.md

 concurrency issues.
 WebF is simpler: when the function is called, a new handler instance is created.
 Shared material or material that must persist across calls, if desired, can be accessed/managed via the context.

+Functions can be deregistered with the `deregisterFunction` method.
+Both `registerFunction` and `deregisterFunction` can be called at any time during the lifetime of the WebF service instance.
+This means both functions themselves and other asynchronous events can dynamically create endpoints although this is a non-trivial implementation.

 More sophisticated designs might call for versioning:
 ```